-A person-level weight, DIABW14F, was developed for use with the data obtained from the Diabetes Care Survey (DCS).
-This weight was assigned to each person with a SAQ weight who was also classified as having diabetes (thus, no one aged 17 or under receives a DCS weight).
+A person-level weight, DIABW16F, was developed for use with the data obtained from the Diabetes Care Survey (DCS).
+This weight was assigned to each person with an SAQ weight who completed the DCS and self-reported as having diabetes (thus, no one aged 17 or under receives a DCS weight).